tsukuyomi09/wordrops-web-app/README.md

 -   `gameCanceled`: triggered when two players fail to write a chapter, causing the match to be canceled
 -   `queueAbandoned`: triggered when **you** abandon the queue before a game starts

+### 🔁 Queue Persistence Across Pages (New)

+The multiplayer queue system now **persists across page changes**.

+-   When a player enters a game queue, their status is maintained even if they navigate away from the dashboard.
+-   A new WebSocket connection is **automatically established** on each page.
+-   The server **replaces the old socket** and preserves the player’s position in the queue.
+-   **Real-time indicators** across pages show that the user is still queued.
+-   When a match is found, the user is **auto-redirected to the game page**, no matter where they are.
+-   Players can also **manually leave the queue** from any section of the platform.

 ### 📸 Demo

 <img src="./docs/images/hub_pic.png" width="400" alt="game demo" />